MAIA: A new detector concept for a 10 TeV muon collider: Experimental conditions

 \section{Experimental conditions}

-Besides the various intrinsic challenges in designing a detector capable of capturing the physics signals occurring in a $\SI{10}{TeV}$ parton center-of-momentum collider, the muon decays occurring in the proximity of the interaction region contribute an additional source BIB.
-In the context of this study, we only consider decay-induced background in the detector reconstruction.
-Other sources of background, such as the beam halo losses~\cite{halo-calzolari} in the proximity of the interaction region and the incoherent pair production~\cite{ginzburg1996ee, Schulte:382453} occurring at the interaction point, are not considered for this study.
-In particular, the latter could pose a challenge in the innermost tracker elements.
-The nominal bunch intensity assumed for our simulations is of $\SI{1.8E12}{}$ muons, with a transverse normalized emittance of $\SI{25}{\micro m\, rad}$.
+The muon decays occurring in the proximity of the interaction region contribute a significant source of BIB, which play a major role in driving detector design.
+In the context of this study, we only consider decay-induced background and incoherent pair production~\cite{ginzburg1996ee, Schulte:382453} occurring at the interaction point in the detector reconstruction.
+Other sources of background, such as the beam halo losses~\cite{halo-calzolari} in the proximity of the interaction region, are not considered for this study.

-The collider lattice\footnote{The collider lattice (tagged with version 0.4) under consideration for this study was developed by past studies during 2022 \cite{skoufaris:ipac22-mopotk031}.} under consideration is based on a conventional quadrupole triplet scheme for the final focusing.
-It consists of a final triplet of quadrupole magnets, immediately followed by the chromaticity correction section, which instead contains dipolar elements.
-The contribution of the muon decay is relevant only when it happens in the final focusing region, all decays inside the dipole elements produce secondaries which are quickly deflected towards the beam aperture, without reaching the detector area.